LLNL/hiop/src/LinAlg/readme.md

 Triplet format is momentarily used for sparse matrices.

 ### *Symmetric* sparse matrices
-Only upper triangular nonzero entries should be specified, accessed and maintained.
+Only upper triangular nonzero entries should be specified, accessed, and maintained.

+## Obtaining matrices from HiOp

+One can instruct HiOp to save the KKT linear systems solved internally during the optimization by setting 'write_kkt' string option to 'yes'.
+Which linear system is saved depends on the configuration of HiOp's internal linear algebra via the option 'KKTLinsys' (possible values 'xycyd' and 'xdycyd').

+The output format is based on compressed sparse row (CSR) described here.
+A Matlab script that loads and solves such linear systems is provided here.